bobdavies2000/OpenCVB/README.md

-# Recent Changes – July 2024
+# Recent Changes – August 2024

--   Over 2400 algorithms are included, averaging 31 lines of code per algorithm.
+-   Over 3700 algorithms are included, averaging 37 lines of code per algorithm.
 -   Please Note: the June version of OpenCVSharp has compile-time issues in VB.Net.
     -   It will be addressed soon and it is only a problem to VB.Net.
     -   In the meantime, please use the January version: 4.9.0.20240103
     -   The January version is present by default but if you upgrade to June…
 -   The jump in algorithm count is due to the addition of AI-generated C\# algorithms.
-    -   Only about 400 of the 1800 VB.Net algorithms have been converted to C\#.
+    -   Almost all the VB.Net algorithms have been converted to C\#.
-    -   The remaining algorithms will continue to be translated in future releases.
+        -   Fewer C\# algorithms than VB.Net because Options are VB-only.
+    -   The average lines per algorithm jumped as well from 31 lines.
 -   Microsoft’s CodeConverter.ai translated the VB.Net algorithms to C\#.
-    -   With such small algorithms, AI translation is much more feasible.
+    -   With such small algorithms, AI translation is feasible.
     -   The VB.Net code was improved because of translation to C\#.
 -   C\# is now a peer to VB.Net when developing algorithms in OpenCVB.
     -   A new snippet version for C\# is equivalent to the VB.Net snippet.
     -   Performance measurement for C\# works the same as that for VB.Net
-    -   All existing manually created C\# algorithms are in CS_Non_AI.cs.
+    -   Existing manually created C\# algorithms are in CS_Non_AI.cs.
 -   Existing VB.Net infrastructure is reused for C\# algorithms.
 -   OpenCVB’s Touchup.exe simplifies necessary small changes after AI translation.
     -   The Touchup application is invoked from OpenCVB’s main toolbar.